Endometriosis: diagnostics and treatment options

 If the symptoms are severe, hormone therapy is not effective, desired or tolerated, or organs such as the kidneys or intestines are impaired in their function, it may be advisable to surgically remove the endometriosis tissue.
 For women who wish to have children, careful consideration is given to whether and when an operation is the right step.

 Integrative medicine can also make a major contribution to the treatment of endometriosis and pain.
 The most important pillar here is lifestyle counselling and, if necessary, changes to your own lifestyle.
 It is recommended to reduce inflammation-promoting foods such as alcohol, sugar, animal fats, trans fats and gluten.
-On the other hand, an abundant intake of inflammation-reducing foods such as pulses, vegetables, oils rich in omega 3 fatty acids, fish and fish oil is recommended.
+On the other hand, an abundant intake of inflammation-reducing foods such as pulses, vegetables, oils rich in omega-3 fatty acids, fish and fish oil is recommended.

 Warmth and relaxation are also important topics and can be treated with the help of external applications such as rubs or wraps and with the help of meditation or mind-body medicine.
 MBSR courses (mindfulness-based stress reduction) are recommended here.